Special or Unusual Circumstances

 Students should avoid updating income or asset information to reflect changes to their family's financial situation if those changes took place after the FAFSA or Dream Act Application was filed.
 If you make corrections, it can delay the process.

-- The purchase of a personal computer needed for school
+- A personal computer for school

 - Living expenses (food and housing) beyond your estimated cost of attendance